gomezgoiri/CLIPS4Android/examples/SemanticReasoningClipsDemo/README.md

  1. It saves all the inferred triples in a file.

-This sample application uses a parser and a serializer to an CLIPS-based format which can be [found here](https://github.com/gomezgoiri/rio-clp).
+This application uses a parser and a serializer for/to a CLIPS-based format which can be [found here](https://github.com/gomezgoiri/rio-clp).